COSMIC-SETI/FrontPage/Nodes/Head/Use.md

 # Troubleshooting

 If it appears that the hashpipe backends are non-operational (DAQPULSE is stale, or the IBVGBPS doesn't match the expected GB/s), [restart them](#Starting_up_Hashpipe_on_th_GPU_Node(s)).

-If the recording doesn't seem to go to plan, run `publish_hashpipe_ingest_metadata.py` before trying again, to ensure that hashpipe has the correct impression of the received data stream.